 Where supporting funding agency regulations permit, the budget should include appropriate amounts for miscellaneous costs such as telephone, fax, freight charges, equipment maintenance, rental service contract charges, postage, etc.

 The Board of Regents has mandated that we must request the maximum indirect cost rate, which the funding agency will pay, up to our federally negotiated rate.
 Indirect costs are expressed as a percentage of the salaries, wages and fringe benefits.
 They provide reimbursement of expenses incurred in conducting or supporting the project.
 Extramural proposals must request indirect costs to cover expenditures such as administrative costs and maintenance of physical facilities and utilities that are not readily identified with a specific project.
-The current rate is 40% of salaries, wages and fringe benefits.
+The current rate is 36% of salaries, wages and fringe benefits.
 Some federal agencies (e.g. NSF and NIH) will pay the full rate for most of their programs.
-Others will pay a smaller rate.
-For example, the US Department of Education typically pays 8% and the US Department of Agriculture will pay 30% of total direct costs.
+Others will pay a different rate.
+For example, the US Department of Education typically pays 8% and the US Department of Agriculture will pay 30% of the total award (or our indirect rate, whichever is less).
 A few federal agencies, most state and local agencies, and virtually all private foundations refuse to pay any indirect costs at all.
 Be sure to read the guidelines carefully.

 Indirect costs are usually divided into the following categories:

 - General administration and general expense: accounting, payroll, purchasing services, administrative offices

 - Sponsored project administration: personnel and other costs of offices whose responsibility is the administration of sponsored projects

 - Plant operation and maintenance: utilities, janitorial services, routine maintenance and repairs